Volunteer Research Group

 NOCCR is primarily a 52-bed Phase I unit particularly well-suited for conducting First-In-Man trials as it is situated within the University of Tennessee Medical Center.
 Volunteer Research Group primarily is focused on conducting later phase studies in a broad array of medical specialties.
 Both are staffed with dedicated clinical research professionals who are focused on delivering quality care and data.

-Since 2005 NOCCR has been headquartered in the University of Tennessee Medical Center in Knoxville (North Tower on the 4th floor).
-VRG is also located in the UT Medical Center (Building B, suite 107) and is the research arm for the 465 University physicians who are interested in clinical trials.
+Since 2005, NOCCR has been headquartered at The University of Tennessee Medical Center in Knoxville (North Tower on the 4th floor).
+VRG is also located at the UT Medical Center (Building B, Suite 107) and is the research arm for the 465 University Physicians who are interested in clinical trials.

 A clinical research study or clinical trial, is a carefully designed study that is done with individuals who volunteer to receive investigational and/or approved drugs or devices for the treatment and research of medical conditions or diseases.